Contact UsInvestorsCareersMediaScienceContact Us

 Background

-CA is a progressive infiltrative heart muscle disease, caused by the accumulation of insoluble amyloid fibrils in the heart muscle (myocardium).
-The resulting cardiomyopathy eventually progresses to end-stage heart failure.
-Life expectancy without access to specialised treatment is poor.
+Cardiac amyloidosis (CA) is a progressive infiltrative heart muscle disease, caused by the accumulation of insoluble amyloid fibrils in the heart muscle (myocardium).
+This leads to increased ventricular stiffness, impaired cardiac function, and ultimately advanced heart failure.

 Project